warelab/sciapps/README.md

 # For SciApps main version
 Installation on your pc is not supported.
-To add an app, follow steps below
+To add an Agave app, follow steps below

   1. git clone https://github.com/warelab/sciapps.git